R-Bowes/TradeStone/README.md

 - Professionals can create a profile which is stored in Firestore and displayed on the browse page.
 - Error messages for login, signup, and account settings now appear directly on the page instead of using browser alert dialogs.

+### Blog

+- Visit **Blog** from the burger menu to read community posts.
+- When logged in, a form appears allowing you to publish a new post.
+- Click a post title to view it on its own page.
+There you can comment and hit the **Hammer** button to like the post.
+- Posting and commenting are restricted to authenticated users.

 All pages import `firebase-init.js` which centralizes Firebase initialization.
 Update that file with your credentials and the app will use them across every page.